 You might be drawn to men or to women, to both or to neither.
 There is no right or wrong – it’s about what’s right for you.
 And while there are common terms to describe different types of sexuality, you don’t have to adopt a label to describe yourself.

 Most people are attracted to the opposite sex – boys who like girls, and women who like men, for example.
 These people are heterosexual, or ‘straight’.

 Some people are attracted to the same sex.
 These people are homosexual.
 Around 10 per cent of young Australians experience same-sex attraction, most during puberty.

-‘Lesbian’ is the common term for female homosexuals.
-And ‘gay’ is the most common term for male homosexuals, although female homosexuals also use this word.
+‘Lesbian’ is the common term for people who identify as women and are same-sex attracted.
+‘Gay’ is the most common term for people who identify as men and are same-sex attracted, although women identifying as lesbian also sometimes use this word.